-Mortgage rates have reached another all time low with the 30-year falling to 2.86%, according to the latest numbers provided by Freddie Mac, a government agency that backs millions of mortgages.
+Mortgage rates reached edged up to 2.97% this week, according to the latest numbers provided by Freddie Mac, a government agency that backs millions of mortgages.
 While that's off the all-time low of 2.65% for the 30-year fixed rate reached in January, the rate may still present a savings opportunity.

 The historic rate offers plenty of opportunities for homeowners to lock in a better rate, reduce their interest payments over the life of their mortgage, and potentially lower their monthly home loan payments during a time of deep uncertainty.

 “For many homeowners who may have mortgages with rates above 4%, this presents a good opportunity to refinance,” said George Raitu, senior economist at Reatlor.com.